-Santa Teresa, Costa Rica: 2023 Travel Guide
+Santa Teresa, Costa Rica: Guide to a Relaxed Beach Paradise

 The town is located on the Pacific Coast at the tip of the Nicoya Peninsula.
 It is a bit difficult to get to, but we think that the remote location contributes to the relaxed feel of this part of the country.